hashicorp/terraform/README.md

 ### Inputs

   * name - The name to associate with this data source.
 [Required]
   * sourcetype - The type of data source to create.
-FIXME URL for valid types.
+FIXME URL for valid types. nsone_v1, nsone_monitoring are currently tested.
 [Required]

 ### Outputs